Norway national cricket team: History

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Norway and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Norway and other ICC members after 1 January 2019 would be a full T20I.

 In September 2018, Norway qualified from Group C of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 The Norwegians played their first T20I match against Italy on 15 June 2019.